rialto-php/rialto/docs/api.md

     ->body('return a + b;');
 ```

-Here we used `createWithParameters` to start the creation, but we could have used `createWithBody` or `createWithScope`.
+Here we used `createWithParameters` to start the creation, but we could have used `createWithBody`, `createWithScope`, etc…

 <details>
 <summary><strong>⚙️ Some examples showing how to use these methods</strong></summary> <br>